Welcome to the Maverick Family!

-To establish your Mavlink Account you will need your NU ID number, which can be found on your admission letter.
-With this information you can set up your mavlink account.
-After establishing your mavlink account, you will be able to access various online services across campus by logging into mavlink.
-You can use mavlink to:
+To establish your MavLINK Account you will need your NU ID number, which can be found on your admission letter.
+With this information you can set up your MavLINK account by visiting TrueYou.
+After establishing your MavLINK account, you will be able to access various online services across campus by logging into MavLINK.
+You can use MavLINK to:

 - Review your 'To Do List' for outstanding items required before enrollment